Longsong — CLOSED

-UPDATE: JANUARY 8, 2019 — For the month of January, upstairs bar Longsong is hosting an appropriately summery, daily happy hour.
+UPDATE: OCTOBER 8, 2019 — Throughout October, upstairs bar Longsong is hosting a daily happy hour.
 From 5–7pm, Monday to Saturday, it's slinging $2 oysters and $10 spritzes.
 For drinks, you can choose from any of the bar's four signature 'bubbly' cocktails — including the Pink + Bitter, with Maidenii vermouth, gin and rose essence and the kombucha-spiked Plumboocha — or order a classic spritz, such as an Aperol or Campari.

 If you believed the hype, Longsong was on track to being one of the year's best new bars long before it opened.
 Venture in to experience the final product and you'll be hard-pressed to disagree.

 A long time coming (it was first rumoured to open in November 2016), it's the latest venture from David Moyle of Hobart's Franklin.
 He has teamed up with Melbourne restaurateurs Lisa and John van Haandel to create a sibling venue, and upstairs neighbour, to their iconic mod-Thai haunt, Longrain.

 Once a horse stable, the lofty space that greets you at the top of the stairs is downright impressive.
 A central bar cuts the sprawling room neatly in two — a 30-seat dining area by the open kitchen and a sun-drenched lounge situation in front, with banquette seating and huge folding windows overlooking Little Bourke Street.